devkodama/PACS-Assistant/README.md

 ## Single sign on

 On home workstations, PACS Assistant can connect to the VPN and start EI, Powerscribe, and Epic with minimal supervision.
-To begin, click on the **Power** button, wait a few seconds, and enter a one time passcode from the Authenticate app on your mobile phone.
+To begin, click on the **Power** button, wait a few seconds, and when prompted enter a one time passcode from the Authenticate app on your mobile phone.
 The rest happens automatically.

 On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic.
 You will have to enter your password each time you run PACS Assistant.
 For security reasons, your password is not stored after PACS Assistamt is closed.

 ## Window management

-(Work in progress...)

 PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up.
 In PACS Assistant, go to the Window Manager tab.
 Arrange your EI, PowerScribe, Epic, and Epic Chat windows as you like.
 Click the Remember windows button.
 Next time you start PACS, PACS Assistant will restore windows to their remembered positions.

 The Restore windows button moves windows back to their last remembered position(s).

-The Reset layout button autogenerates a window layout for EI, PowerScribe, and Epic based on the current monitor configuration.
+(*Work in progress*) The Reset layout button autogenerates a window layout for EI, PowerScribe, and Epic based on the current monitor configuration.
 The new layout will replace the previously saved layout.

 PACS Assistant can automatically dismiss selected popup messages such as PowerScribe, EI, or Epic confirmation messages.
 In PACS Assistant, go to the Settings tab to enable or disable.